 If we think about projections in time-delaying systems, for example about optical lense systems, we realize, that forward-running time (without tricks) can only produce mirror-inverted maps.

-The page is not concerned with Artificial Neural Nets (ANN) or learning rules, nor with synaptic properties of nerves.
+The page in detail is not concerned with Artificial Neural Nets (ANN) or learning rules, nor with synaptic properties of nerves.
 These topic areas are sufficiently investigated.
 If we talk about delaying, interference networks (IN), we talk only about delay properties of clockless (taktfreie) networks using pulse waves, about wave interference in time-delaying networks

-Note: The circuits shown here as "wave interference networks" are not electrical networks, but rather nerve-like networks with extremely low conduction velocities.
+The circuits shown here as "wave interference networks" are not electrical networks, but rather nerve-like networks with extremely low conduction velocities.
 All channels, fields or rooms delay the pulses!
 The electrical node abstraction of a line is not valid here!

 (See also the Publications Directory)

-In 1994 started a new age, when I got the first acoustic still-images with an EEG-datarecorder and the interference-net simulator "Bio-Interface", written by Sabine Höfs.
+In 1994 started a new age, when we got the first acoustic still-images with an EEG-datarecorder and the interference-net simulator "Bio-Interface", written by Sabine Höfs.
 It became the age of Acoustic Photo- and Cinematography, the age of acoustic images and films.
 Our first and most important partner was the german car industry.
 Porsche promoted us with lots of critical first tasks.
-And they ordered the first produced Acoustic Camera in the world - one week before 9/11/2001 for nearly 200,000 DM.
+And they ordered the first produced Acoustic Camera in the world - two weeks before 9/11/2001 for nearly 200,000 DM.
 Today it is a mass-market.
 Although it was patented in 30 countries, dozens of companies copied the idea.
 Hundreds of acousticians worldwide use Acoustic Cameras today.